homermultitext/hmt-digital-vm/README.md

 ## Other options

-See individual scripts to:

-- rebuild the HMT TTL graph
+- rebuild the HMT TTL graph: `/vagrant/scripts/build-hmt.sh [BRANCH]`  If BRANCH is given, that branch of the hmt-archive will be used:  otherwise, the current master branch will be used.
-- reload the HMT graph in a SPARQL endpoint
+- reload the HMT graph in a SPARQL endpoint: `/vagrant/scripts/load-hmt.sh`
-- restart the servlet container
+- restart the servlet container: `/vagrant/scripts/run-hmt.sh`

 ## Advanced configuration